 Choosing the right sum insured for your house is very important.
 We aim to make it easy to understand and calculate.

-Most house insurance policies in New Zealand are sum insured policies.
-The sum insured is the maximum amount your insurance company will pay to rebuild your house in the event of a total loss, so it's important you have sufficient cover.
+Sum insured is the maximum amount your insurance company will pay to rebuild your house if it is damaged.
+When taking out a house insurance policy, you choose the sum insured for your home so it's important you have sufficient cover.

-This can be tricky to get right and we want to help you with this process so you don’t underinsure your home.
+This can be tricky to get right and we want to help you with this process so you don’t underinsure your house.

 Sum insured is:

-- the total amount it would cost to rebuild your home including demolition costs, debris removal, professional fees and council fees
+- the total amount it would cost to rebuild your house including demolition costs, debris removal, professional fees and council fees

 Sum insured is not: